sofonias-dawit/Green-Grid-Power/README.md

 CSS3 — For styling and responsiveness

-JavaScript (Vanilla) — For small interactive elements
+JavaScript — For small interactive elements

 🚀 Project Purpose